aristides1000/basic-html-page-structure/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> One paragraph statement about the project.
+# Youtube Clone - Basic HTML/CSS Page

+> We create a clone of a youtube webview from scratch.
 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+This webpage was the project number 1 from microverse curriculum.
+We intend to make the page the most similar as the original one.

 ## Built With
+git
+- HTML5
+- CSS3
+- Git

-- Major languages
+- Github
-- Frameworks
+- Lintern
-- Technologies used
+- VSCode

 ## Live Demo